Earl Hebner: Debut and championship controversy (1988–1997)

 Just days after that match, Hebner debuted in the World Wrestling Federation as a referee during a WWF World Heavyweight Championship match pitting champion Hulk Hogan against challenger André the Giant, which aired live on February 5, 1988, on NBC's The Main Event.
-In the storyline, Hebner's identical twin brother Dave Hebner was the assigned official, but unbeknownst to Hogan, André's manager Ted DiBiase had bribed the then-unknown Earl Hebner to steal the victory and the championship (Earl and Dave are identical twins, so this was easy to pull off).
+In the storyline, Hebner's identical twin brother Dave Hebner was the assigned official, but unbeknownst to Hogan, André's manager Ted DiBiase had bribed the then-unknown Earl Hebner to steal the victory and the championship.
 Earl then counted André's pin against Hogan, even though Hogan's shoulders were clearly off the mat.
 As André and DiBiase were celebrating (with André quickly "selling" his title to an overjoyed DiBiase), Dave (whom DiBiase had locked in a closet prior to the match) ran to the ring and confronted Earl.
 The two brothers argued, and then they fought each other in the middle of the ring.
 Hulk Hogan, figuring out that Dave's "evil twin" had jobbed him out, picked Earl up and gorilla press slammed him over the ropes and onto the aisleway (missing DiBiase).
-It was part of the storyline for Hogan to lose the title in order for him to start filming on No Holds Barred.
+It was part of the storyline for Hogan to lose the title in order for him to take time off to spend time with his newborn daughter Brooke Hogan and to film the movie No Holds Barred.

 This match helped set up a 14-man elimination tournament at WrestleMania IV, since WWF President Jack Tunney declared the title "vacant" a week after The Main Event match as the WWF World Heavyweight Championship "cannot be bought or sold," where the winner would win the WWF World Heavyweight Championship.
 Vince McMahon paid both Hebners a bonus of $2,500 for participating in the angle.